 The Rent Pressure Zone rules have always applied to private providers of Student Specific Accommodation.

-What are the notice periods to end a student tenancy?
+What are the Notice Periods to end a Student Tenancy?

 There is no requirement to obtain the student’s contact details and offer the student the accommodation back if the ground for termination does not materialise (e.g. the landlord intended to sell and that sale falls through).

-From 6 July 2022, the notice periods an SSA provider must provide a tenant when ending a tenancy have increased.
+Since 6 July 2022, the notice periods an SSA provider must provide a tenant when ending a tenancy have increased.
 They are as follows:

 Duration of a Tenancy - SSA Provider Notice Period